David Thorpe (motorcyclist): Later career

-A series of injuries prevented Thorpe from making a title challenge in 1987 and 1988, where he finished fifth and third respectively in the 500cc FIM World Championship.
-However, Thorpe won his third title in 1989, following a thrilling season-long battle with Eric Geboers.
-1990 saw him move teams to the factory Kawasaki team, however the Kawasaki machine was inferior to the factory Honda, and Thorpe struggled to compete.
+After the Honda team refused to re-hire his father as his mechanic, Thorpe signed a contract to race for the Kawasaki factory team.
+The Kawasaki machine proved to be inferior to the Honda, and Thorpe struggled with the chassis for some time.
 In 1990 and 1991 he finished fifth and seventh respectively in the 500cc World Championship.
-Thorpe left Kawasaki in 1991, and moved back to Honda, riding for the Italian 'Cinti Honda' team.
-He was unable to capture his old form, and retired from professional motocross competition in 1993 at the age of 31.
+Thorpe's victory at the 1991 500cc Luxembourg Grand Prix would mark the 22nd and final win of his career.
+He left Kawasaki in 1991, and moved back to Honda, riding for the Italian 'Cinti Honda' team.
+He was unable to capture his old form and retired from professional motocross competition in 1993 at the age of 31.
 Thorpe remains the last British rider to have won the premier division of the motocross world championships.